2026 Pricing Data

 Does insurance cover body lift?

-Insurance coverage for body lift is: never.
+Coverage status: Not Covered.
 Body lifts are cosmetic.
 Partial coverage possible post-bariatric if excess skin causes documented medical issues.
+Your out-of-pocket cost depends on your deductible, copay, and whether your provider is in-network.

 What's the cheapest state for body lift?